javiearth/git-course/git-course.md

 This is the last command I'll tech you in Git Essentials about working with branches.

 Sometimes, usually when developing in teams, there is somebody working in two diferent branches at the same time.
-Let's say that one team os working in the branch named 'develop', and another team is working in a new feature in the branch named 'feature'.
-The branch feature was created from develop, but any team stop working so when the feature is ready to merge into the other branch, develop has already been modified with some changes, and the merge operation will create a conflict.
+Let's say that one team is working in the branch named 'develop', and another team is working in a new feature in the branch named 'feature'.
+The branch feature was created from develop, but none of the teams stopped working so when the feature is ready to merge into the other branch, develop has already been modified with some changes, and the merge operation will create a conflict.

 Rebase is very useful in this example.
-This commands reorganizes the history of one branch in a way that moves all its commits so they are applied after the last commit of another one.
+This command reorganizes the history of one branch in a way that moves all its commits so they are applied after the last commit of another one.

-In the example I mentioned, the team working in feature can do a rebase in develop, so the commits in feature are modified in a way that are apply after the changes made in the branch develop while the feature team was working.
+In the example I mentioned, the team working in feature can do a rebase, so the commits in feature are modified in a way that are apply after the changes made in the branch develop while the feature team was working.

 Before rebase:
 ```